MSE News

 The entire financial landscape shifted last year due to the coronavirus.
 We saw the Bank of England undertake economic shock therapy and reduce the UK base rate twice in just over a week back at the start of the pandemic.
 And we saw lenders scrambling to help customers who'd lost their income, offering payment holidays on loans, mortgages and credit cards, plus widespread help for those overdrawn.

 It was economic shock therapy that was needed.
 Many people were worried about how they would be able to afford to pay their bills, or just afford to live.
-But the main broad-brush payment holiday help schemes have now closed to new applications.
-Yet, there's still help available for those who need it.
+But all payment holiday help schemes are now over.
+Yet, you can talk to your lender or utilities provider and get help that way.

 We've split this guide into two main parts: